 Netflix is raising its subscription rates once again.

-The popular video streaming service has confirmed to the media it plans to roll out new price hikes across all its subscription plans in the US, according to the AP.
-This marks the fourth time Netflix has changed its pricing strategy in the US.
-The last price hike happened in 2017.
+The popular video streaming service recently rolled out what some may consider pretty drastic price changes across all its subscription plans in the US, marking the fourth time Netflix has changed its pricing strategy in the country (the last price hike happened in 2017).
+Now, Netflix is raising its prices for UK customers on its standard and premium streaming plans, according to The Guardian.

 How much is Netflix?